0xFireWolf/RealtekCardReader/README.md

 - By design, all listed devices are supported, and devices that have the same series share most of the controller code.
 - RTS525A has the highest priority than other chips, because that's the only chip available for me to test the driver.
 - If a device's support status is "Not Yet", its controller is not implemented yet.
+- Other Realtek USB card readers (e.g., RTS5138) conform to the USB Attached SCSI (UAS) protocol and therefore may be supported by the native driver.

 ## Questions, Issues and Documentation